MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 ![Load demo](media/tutorials/photon-load-demo.png)

 Photon starts outputting debug messages.
-By simply monitoring your console, you can easily spot if you have any authentication issues.
+By monitoring your console, you can easily spot if you have any authentication issues.

 ![Photon debug console](media/tutorials/photon-debug-console.png)